adoig-umass/DemoNextflow/README.md

 ## Install docker
 Step 1: Open an Ubuntu session in WSL
-Three ways to do this — pick whichever your students prefer:

-From Start Menu: type "Ubuntu" and click the Ubuntu app From Windows Terminal: open Windows Terminal, click the dropdown arrow next to the + tab, choose Ubuntu From PowerShell or Command Prompt: type wsl and press Enter (drops you into your default WSL distro)

 You should land at a prompt like andy@Cray:~$.

-Step 2: Confirm WSL2 (not WSL1)
-Docker Engine needs WSL2 because it requires a real Linux kernel.
-From PowerShell on Windows (not inside Ubuntu), run: powershellwsl --list --verbose
-The VERSION column should say 2.
-If it says 1, convert with: powershellwsl --set-version Ubuntu 2
-Step 3: Update Ubuntu and remove any old Docker packages Inside Ubuntu: bashsudo apt update sudo apt upgrade -y
-Then clear out any old or conflicting Docker packages that may have been installed before: bashfor pkg in docker.io docker-doc docker-compose docker-compose-v2 podman-docker containerd runc; do
+Clear out any old or conflicting Docker packages that may have been installed before: bashfor pkg in docker.io docker-doc docker-compose docker-compose-v2 podman-docker containerd runc; do
     sudo apt remove -y $pkg 2>/dev/null done